Seconb/Aimmy-Arduino-Edition/README.md

 Star this repo to support me, but to support Aimmy's development donate to Babyhamsta via the sponsor link on the official Aimmy GitHub repo!

 **DO NOT ASK FOR HELP ON DISCORD.
-ONLY DM ME IF YOU WANNA ADD HOST SHIELD SUPPORT.**
+ONLY DM ME IF YOU WANNA ADD HOST SHIELD SUPPORT BECAUSE I DON'T KNOW HOW AND DON'T HAVE A HOST SHIELD MYSELF.**

 Tags: Arduino AI Aim, AI chair, AI Aim Assist, AI undetected, Undetected bot, Fortnite Bot Undetected, Fortnite Arduino